tjanczuk/httpsys/README.md

 ### HTTPS

-Create a self-signed X.509 certificate with associated private key and place it in the LocalMachine\My certificate store:
+Create a self-signed X.509 server certificate with associated private key and place it in the LocalMachine\My certificate store:

 ```
 makecert -sr LocalMachine -ss My -pe -n "CN=mydomain.com" -a sha256 -len 1024 -r